facelessuser/coloraide/docs/src/markdown/interpolation.md

 ## Carrying-Forward

-/// warning | Experimental
+> [!warning] Experimental
-This feature is provided to give parity with CSS behavior.
-As the spec is still in flux, behavior is subject to change or feature could be removed entirely.
+> This feature is provided to give parity with CSS behavior.
+As the spec is still in flux, behavior is subject to change
+> or feature could be removed entirely.
 Use at your own risk.
-///

 CSS introduces the concept of carrying-forward undefined channels of like color spaces during conversion to the interpolating color space.
 The idea is to provide a sane handling to users who specified undefined channels for